Saghen/frizbee/README.md

 The SIMD width will be chosen at runtime based on available instruction set extensions.
 Currently, only x86_64's AVX2 (256-bit) and AVX512 (512-bit) will be detected at runtime, falling back to 128-bit SIMD if neither is available.

 Nucleo and FZF use a prefiltering step that removes any haystacks that do not include all of the characters in the needle.
-Frizbee supports this but disables it by default to allow for typos.
+Frizbee does this by default but supports disabling it to allow for typos.
 You may control the maximum number of typos with the `max_typos` property.

 - `MATCH_SCORE`: Score for a match
 - `MISMATCH_PENALTY`: Penalty for a mismatch (substitution)